Six Days a Week

 Six Days a Week (La bugiarda, known in France as Le Partage de Catherine) is a 1965 Italian comedy film directed by Luigi Comencini and starring Catherine Spaak.
 It was adapted from the play by Diego Fabbri.

 Plot

 Maria is a young beauty who is busy juggling three boyfriends (a count, a dentist and a student) at the same time.
 She manages this elaborate deception by impersonating her roommate Silvana who is a real life airline hostess.
 She lies to the count and the dentist about her flight schedules and her whereabouts so she can spend three days a week with each of them.
 She spends the remaining day of the week with the student who thinks she is a fellow student named Maria.
 One day the news of the real Silvana's flight disappearance breaks out and she is presumed dead.
-Comedy and confusion ensure when Maria is forced to come up with a more elaborate scheme to cover her tracks and keep her boyfriends happy.
+Comedy and confusion ensue when Maria is forced to come up with a more elaborate scheme to cover her tracks and keep her boyfriends happy.